 |Backlight Failure||If you can see faint images on screen when you get up close and shine a light on it, you most likely have failed backlight LED strips which can be fixed at home in about 30 minutes with about $50 worth of new LED strips.|

 |App Incompatibility||Hitting rewind on the in-built YouTube app on newer TVs can cause it to crash.
 This will hopefully be fixed with future firmware updates but until then, you need to use a streaming stick like Roku to avoid this.|

 How to Fix the Black Screen of Death

 1. Cold Boot Your Samsung TV

-With modern electronics, it’s possible that the black screen of death problem on your Samsung TV is caused by something stuck in your TV’s flash memory.
+With modern Neo, Frame, and other recent models, it’s possible that the black screen of death problem on your Samsung TV is caused by something stuck in your TV’s flash memory.

 This is quick and painless and won’t cause you to lose any of your saved settings.

 To cold boot your Samsung TV:

 - Plug your TV in and switch it on.

 - Pull the plug out of the wall socket.